hanhanwu/Hanhan-Machine-Learning-Model-Implementation/ReadMe_SearchRanking.txt

   a.
 Using tanh (sigmoid function) between the input + the hidden layer, and the hidden layer + the output layer.
 Neural Netwrok often uses sigmoid function to calculate the output of neurons.
 The output values indicate how much each node should respond to its input.
   b.
 The feedforward method will loop over all the nodes in the hidden layer and sum up the output from its input layer multiply the strength of the connections.
 The output values will be sent to its output layer.
 The later hidden layers and the final output layers will do the same thing.
   c.
 When you are running my code, by just using feedforward, you get the output share the same number, that's becasue the network has not been trained yet, so it will give same answer for each url.

+ * backpropagate
+  a.
+Since I am using sigmoid function here for each connection.
+It means, when the value y if closer to 1 or -1, the change rate will become slower.
+Therefore method dtanh() will be used to determine how much change should be done.
+  b. backpropagate works for both output layer and hidden layers.
+  c.
+For output layer, backpropagete calculate the differences between current output and the real results.
+In the real results, values set to 1.0 means users clicked the url, otherwise the values are 0.0.
+Then multiply the difference and the dtanh(y) to determine how much the node's total input should be changed.
+Finally update the hidden_output weights based on the product of liearning rate and the how much change should be done.
+  d.
+For hidden layer, the weights update is similar with the updates in output layer, the only difference is when calculating the differences, it sums up the product of an output node difference and the hidden_output weight.
+  e.
+Each time when NN does backpropagate, it is using the known weights instead of updated weights, so errors are calculated in advance.